Post authored by Terence Donnelly, Vice President of Sales

 This solution incorporates a new twist on Bluetooth Low Energy (BLE) and beacon technologies.
 Rather than relying on attendees to have their smart devices powered up and running the event mobile app to capture data, with eventBit, each attendee is “tagged” with a small BLE beacon embedded within their badge.
 A network of discreet “hubs” are placed across the entire venue to receive signals from each and every badge within close proximity.
 Event organizers could now “light up” their entire show floor and conference space.

 I know what you must be thinking: “We’re struggling to make sense of the data we already have.”
 Rest assured, eventBit includes a dynamic dashboard with customized reports to filter, analyze and roll up data sets to reveal a wealth of actionable intelligence.
+With compatibility to many other data representations such as an excel dashboard for example.

 Even better, there are heat maps that show where traffic is heaviest, lightest and everything in between at any given point during the show and in real-time.
 This visualization tool often helps clients address potential snags (long lines, insufficient staffing for popular areas, etc.) before they’re noticed by guests.